 The operator of the world’s largest cargo airline may be seeing a more permanent change in its market, as customers turn to cheaper, slower ground deliveries and even ocean shipping.
-It’s an evolution that threatens to touch United Parcel Service Inc. (UPS) and Deutsche Post AG (DPW)’s DHL Worldwide Express, too.
+It’s an evolution that threatens to touch United Parcel Service Inc. (UPS:US) and Deutsche Post AG (DPW)’s DHL Worldwide Express, too.

 “There has been a secular shift from ‘got to get it there overnight’ to more deferred products,” said Jeff Kauffman, a Sterne Agee & Leach Inc. analyst in New York.
 “Not because they can’t afford it, but because they are finding out the deferred choices are just as time specific.”

 FedEx spotlighted the strains on its business yesterday when it cut its full-year profit forecast, sending the shares to their biggest drop since June 1.
 Quarterly volumes fell for premium delivery services in the U.S. and overseas, as shippers chose cheaper alternatives to having their goods packed onto jet freighters, the Memphis, Tennessee-based company said.

 Chief Executive Officer Fred Smith pioneered the modern air-freight industry as he took an idea in one of his college essays and built it into the company he runs 41 years later.
 FedEx Express, the biggest unit, uses planes to expedite deliveries of goods ranging from electronics to pharmaceuticals.